starbelt/evtolpy/docs/theory/evtol-sizing.md

 * Calculations for the **Hover Descend** segment consider **vertical motion only**.
 * Drag effects are neglected.
 * The aircraft starts with an initial downward velocity and decelerates to a stop at the end of the segment.
-* The total shaft power consists of two components:
+* The total shaft power is determined from the required thrust and induced velocity using Newton’s 2nd law and momentum theory.
-  1. Hover Power: the induced power required to balance the aircraft’s weight during descent.
-  2. Vertical Power: the additional (or reduced) power due to vertical acceleration.
-* Physically, the hover power represents the induced power required to maintain lift and support weight during vertical descent, while the acceleration term accounts for deceleration as the vehicle approaches landing zone.

 **Displacement, Acceleration, and Velocity Components**
 * Let: